Apply online through Clearing

 A minimum exclusion zone should be used to keep the logo clear of any other visual assets and safely within the live area.
 This is constructed using the H from the UH elements as detailed below.

-example of main logo exclusion zone
+example of our primary logo exclusion zone

 Position

-Logo positioned in top left
+Logo positioned top center

-Logo positioned in bottom right
+Logo positioned bottom center

 Dos and don’ts